openbsd/xenocara/lib/mesa/docs/drivers/llvmpipe.rst

 Introduction
 ------------

-The Gallium llvmpipe driver is a software rasterizer that uses LLVM to do runtime code generation.
+The Gallium LLVMpipe driver is a software rasterizer that uses LLVM to do runtime code generation.
 Shaders, point/line/triangle rasterization and vertex processing are implemented with LLVM IR which is translated to x86, x86-64, or ppc64le machine code.
-Also, the driver is multithreaded to take advantage of multiple CPU cores (up to 8 at this time).
+Also, the driver is multithreaded to take advantage of multiple CPU cores (up to 32 at this time).
 It's the fastest software rasterizer for Mesa.

 Requirements